Cortinarius traganus: Edibility

 The mushroom has been variously reported as "mildly poisonous", or indigestible.
 It should not be consumed due to its similarity to deadly poisonous species.

 Distribution and habitat

-Cortinarius traganus is a widespread species that is found in coniferous forests worldwide.
+Cortinarius traganus is found in coniferous forests worldwide.
 It seems to prefer poorer soils, both siliceous and non-calcareous.
-It grows throughout the temperate zone of the northern hemisphere.
+It is widespread throughout the temperate zone of the Northern Hemisphere.
+It is fairly common in North America, generally appearing from August to September, or somewhat later on the West Coast.